 You are just looking for something to block your finger’s end range of motion.
-This way when you are using your hand to do activities around the house, or work, your finger will have support.
-But you will also have a reminder not to flex too hard.
+This way when you are using your hand to do activities around the house, or work, you won’t get that unexpected, painful popping.

 Keep in mind, if you’re washing your hands a lot you will want to change your BAND-AID® frequently.